DidactHQ/didact-docs/docs/core-concepts/setup/installation.md

 didact config set UI.EngineBaseUrl "some-base-url"
 ```

-## Run applications
+## Start applications

-Finally, to run the applications, we use the respective [start command](/api/didact-cli/start).
+Finally, to run the applications, use the respective [start command](/api/didact-cli/start).

 To run Didact Engine: